maxaille/Secure-MEAN/README.md

 Seed for onepage MEAN app using HTTPS and JWT for secured sessions.
 Use Coffee Script, Jade and Sass.

 # Dev
-There is a watchers for the frontend for Coffee, Jade and Sass.
+There is a watcher for the frontend for Coffee, Jade and Sass.
 You just need to run

-    npm install -g grunt
+    npm install -g gulp
-    grunt watch
+    gulp watch
-and it will compile your files on saving to the build directory.
+and it will compile your files to the build/ directory when saving any of them.
 You don't event need to reload the server.
 You can also compile manually using:

-    grunt
+    gulp
 Only for editing the index you should restart the server.
 It's served as a dynamic page to set some variables like the application name.

-TODO: watcher to restart server when index.jade is modified
 # Getting started
 Run

     npm install
-to downloads server's dependencies and
+to download servers dependencies and

     npm install -g bower
 for installing globally the tool for front-end dependencies.